vqt123/svelte-ts-socketio-express-chat/README.md

+barebones realtime chat application using sveltekit, express, socketio, and typescript

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: